huntdatacenter/about/pages/en/about/careers.md

             <div class="hc-container-title">
               Open Infra and Open Source
             </div>
-            We run HUNT Cloud under open infrastructure principles.<br><br>Among other, this means that we embrace open source software, open standards and vendor neutral equipment whenever possible.<br><br>From an equality perspective, this enables scientists to share tools and methods around the world.<br><br>From a personal perspective, we get to enjoy Club Mate at FOSDEM.
+            We run HUNT Cloud under open infrastructure principles.<br><br>Among others, this means that we embrace open source software, open standards and vendor neutral equipment whenever possible.<br><br>From an equality perspective, this enables scientists to share tools and methods around the world.<br><br>From a personal perspective, we get to enjoy Club Mate at FOSDEM.
 Photo: Jakub at the 2025 opening session.
             </v-col>
           <v-col cols="12" class="v-col-sm-6">
 <!--          <v-col cols="6" class="d-none d-sm-flex">     -->